mehdi-fathi/AclManager/README.md

 # Note

-1. If you have prefix you must

-2. You must change method beforefilter on other controller for example :
+You must change method beforefilter on other controller for example :

 ```php
 	class UsersController extends AppController